-Jeff Albertson – better known as “Comic Book Guy” – is one of the most beloved minor characters on The Simpsons.
+Jeff Albertson – “Comic Book Guy” – is one of the most beloved minor characters on The Simpsons.
 I think it’s because so many of us have known a “Comic Book Guy” in real life: a socially-awkward comic book or record shop owner who lords over his store as if it was his own little kingdom.
 While they might have incredible knowledge of the most obscure comics or musical genres, they are loathe to share their knowledge with anyone, and often answer honest questions with a roll of the eyes and a sarcastic rejoinder.

 I had a Comic Book Guy of my own.
 I think his name was Harry, but I never bothered to learn his name, because to me he was always just “the asshole at Wax N’ Facts”.

 Wax N’ Facts is a record shop in the Little Five Points (L5P) neighborhood of Atlanta.
 Back in the 80s, L5P was the place for hipsters to hang out.
 Travel guides called the neighborhood “Bohemian” or “funky”, and Wax N’ Facts was where we all bought our music.

 My troubles with the Wax N’ Facts Comic Book Guy (WNFCBG) started the day after I got my first car.
 I got the car in the late evening, and drove it to school for the first time the next morning.
 I went home and did my homework after school, then decided to drive to L5P… just because I could.
 And, of course, I went to Wax N’ Facts to see what was new.
 I saw a couple of records I was mildly interested in, but what really caught my eye was a Dead Can Dance t-shirt (they weren’t common back in the day).
 Since this was the 80s and teenagers didn’t really have credit cards back then, I decided to return a few days later, after payday, to get the shirt.